 Seed’s Daily Synbiotic DS-01 Qualifies for IND Study In Persons with IBS

 Seed’s Daily Synbiotic is the only multi-strain commercially available probiotic brand to receive authorization from the Food and Drug Administration (FDA) as an IND (investigational new drug), to study the effects of DS-01 (Daily Synbiotic) on patients living with IBS (irritable bowel syndrome).

 An IND is an important research milestone because it grants permission for a company to begin clinical trials in the US to investigate the safety and tolerability of a drug, food, or dietary supplement among persons with a chronic condition or disease.

 The only other commercially available brand that was approved for an IND at the FDA is Culturelle.
 However, they only have a single strain product and we don’t like the junk and fillers they use in their product.

 And why is this a really big deal?
 Well, an IND is required to study a product in the United States.
-Another important part is because Irritable Bowel Syndrome (IBS) has an incredibly high placebo effect, meaning that when people THINK they are getting treatment, they tend to get better.
+Another important part is that Irritable Bowel Syndrome (IBS) has an incredibly high placebo effect, meaning that when people THINK they are getting treatment, they tend to get better.
 One study found “the placebo response ranged from 16.0 to 71.4% with a population-weighted average of 40.2%.”

 So if the placebo effect can take place up to 40% of the time, how can you tell from all the marketing what type of probiotic is REALLY working on IBS?
 This is why studying up on the strains and research behind their effectiveness is so important.
 It’s estimated that IBS sufferers comprise of 11% of the world’s population.